Lau, Mandy H.M. 劉杏雯

-Mandy is particularly interested in investigating low-income housing and the socio-psychological aspects of residential environments.
-She has led a number of research projects funded by the Research Grants Council (RGC), including a project on the evolution of the regulatory framework for private rental housing in Hong Kong, and a project on the impacts of planning disputes on public housing development.
-Mandy’s latest research explores inter-age relations, age segregation and ageism (age-related prejudice) in different types of neighbourhoods in Hong Kong.
+Mandy is particularly interested in investigating affordable housing and the socio-psychological aspects of residential environments.
+She has led a number of research projects funded by the Research Grants Council (RGC), including a project on housing space and the private rental sector in Hong Kong, and a project on planning disputes and public housing development.
+Mandy’s latest research explores ageism (age-related prejudice) and intergenerational relations.

-Mandy is Secretary of the Asia-Pacific Network for Housing Research (APNHR).
+Mandy serves on the International Editorial Advisory Board of Housing Studies.
+She is also Secretary of the Asia-Pacific Network for Housing Research (APNHR).
 She has contributed to a number of contract research projects commissioned by professional institutes and NGOs, including a project on the liveability of public and private housing estates, commissioned by the Hong Kong Institute of Housing (HKIH), and a project on purpose-design elderly housing, commissioned by the Hong Kong Housing Society (HKHS).

 Fields of interest

 - Housing research: Affordable housing, housing space, socio-psychological aspects of residential environments